Taana (film)

-Taana is a 2020 Tamil romantic comedy film directed by Yuvaraj Subramani.
-The film stars Vaibhav and Nandita Swetha in the lead roles.
+Taana is a 2020 Indian Tamil-language romantic comedy film directed by Yuvaraj Subramani.
+The film stars Vaibhav and Nandita Swetha.

 Plot

-Sakthi (Vaibhav) is the only son in the family of cops but he refuses to join the force due to his voice disorder.
-Yes, if Sakthi gets anxious or tensed, he speaks in a female voice.
-The film is all about how Sakthi overcome his shortcomings and join the police force only to find the criminals behind the murder of an innocent girl.
+Sakthi is the only son in the family of cops but he refuses to join the force due to his voice disorder; if Sakthi gets anxious or tensed, he speaks in a female voice.
+A corrupt DIG is hurt by Sakthi's performance in sports during the selection process.
+With his ego hurt, he challenges Sakthi that he would never be able to join Police while he is at helm of the affairs.
+Meanwhile Sakthi encounters a dead body near tracks in forest which he feels is a murder, but police falsely dismisses as a suicide case.
+With help of a police constable, Sakthi discovers various cryptics leading the trail of murders to a builder and DIG.
+The film is all about how Sakthi overcome his shortcomings and join the police force only to find the criminals behind the murders.